top of page

 Adrenalina: Is it, though?

 Narendra: I don’t think you realize you’re doing it.
 You just need it to be so.
 A person couldn’t naturally keep with the plot, follow the prescribed mood, or sustain their interest.
 It has to be learned.
-It takes an almost superhuman tolerance for incongruity and ability to tune out noise.
-To watch and enjoy a movie requires the viewer to be so involved in their own seduction that they can’t possibly be watching or listening to the movie.
+It takes an almost superhuman tolerance for incongruity, discontinuity.
+Only a honed skill to tune out that much noise and "error".
+I'm saying that to watch and enjoy a movie requires the viewer to be so involved in their own seduction that they can’t possibly be watching or listening to the movie.
 That’s what I mean.
-They learn to bask in the light and sound and filter out all else.
+Everyone learns to bask in the light and sound and filter out all else or you don't go to movies.
+Look, you couldn't possibly walk down the street in real life and have time and space break in such a way without it breaking your brain.

 Adrenalina: But, couldn’t it just be that nobody wants to see the error?